cnyvfang/CORUN-Colabator/README.md

 <center>
 <div style="color:orange;
     display: inline-block;
-    color: #999;">The architecture of the proposed CORUN with the detailed at k-th stage.</div>
+    color: #999;">🏃 The architecture of the proposed CORUN with the detailed at k-th stage.</div>
     <img
     src="figs/Arch.jpg">
     <br>